Tignanello (wine): Background

 Tignanello has won international awards and has been included several times in the international top ten of the magazine Wine Spectator.

 The wine was produced for the first time in 1970 by Piero Antinori.
-It had the characteristic of combining Cabernet Sauvignon and Cabernet Franc grapes and to be aged in a type of barrel called a barrique, leaving in fact the historical disciplinary of the Chianti Classico DOCG wines as established by Bettino Ricasoli.
-For this reason it lost the name DOC and remained the only generic indication of table wine until 1994 when it could boast of the Indicazione Geografica Tipica.
+It had the characteristic of combining Cabernet Sauvignon and Cabernet Franc grapes with the traditional Sangiovese grapes, and to be aged in a type of barrel called a barrique, leaving the historical disciplinary of the Chianti Classico DOCG wines as established by Bettino Ricasoli.
+For this reason it lost the designation DOC and retained the only generic indication of table wine until 1994, when it could boast the Indicazione Geografica Tipica designation.

-After the first experiment in 1975, the white grape was completely removed.
-Now the composition is 80% Sangiovese, 15% Cabernet Sauvignon and 5% Cabernet Franc and the gradation of 13.50%.
-This relationship between the grapes has been so since 1995 with the exception of the period 2001-2006 in which the Sangiovese rose to 85% at the expense of Cabernet Sauvignon which was decreased to 10%.
-In practice it was, together with Sassicaia, the precursor of Super Tuscan wines that have managed to obtain numerous awards all over the world.
+After a first experiment in 1975, the white grapes were completely removed.
+Now the composition is 80% Sangiovese, 15% Cabernet Sauvignon and 5% Cabernet Franc with an alcohol strength of 13.50%.
+This ratio between the grapes has been maintained since 1995, with the exception of the period 2001-2006, in which the percentage of Sangiovese rose to 85% at the expense of Cabernet Sauvignon, which was lowered to 10%.
+In practice it was, together with Sassicaia, the precursor of Super Tuscan wines that have obtained numerous awards all over the world.